You can only use the letters (A-Å) in the name, as well as certain allowed special characters supported by the Danish CPR system.

 If you still want both names, only without the hyphen, one name can be placed as a middle name instead.

 If less than 2,000 people wear the same surname, the surname is protected and is not available to everyone.
-Your child can have a protected surname if this is in your family since you then have a family connection (see previous section).
+Your child can have a protected surname if this is in your family since you then have a family connection (read the section 'Efternavn').

 Your child may also be given a protected surname from his or her stepparent or foster parent if they consent to this.